GRANTS FROM THE NEW BERLIOZ EDITION

 - Education projects centred on Berlioz including lecture series, research at Doctoral level, book publication, creation or expansion of on-line resources.

-- Education projects at post-graduate level which aim to teach the skills of editing including those relevant to 19th century music.
+- Education projects at post-graduate level which aim to teach the skills of source studies and editing including those relevant to 19th century music.

 - The total grant for any single project will not usually exceed £15,000.
 There is no lower limit.